1730 St. Laurent Blvd., Suite 800

-Cornerstone has been exploring in Ecuador since 2005 through its wholly-owned subsidiary, Cornerstone Ecuador S.A.
-Currently the Company has a portfolio of projects in Ecuador covering which are targeting epithermal gold-silver and porphyry copper-gold deposits.
+Cornerstone has been exploring in Ecuador since 2005, and has a portfolio of drill-ready projects there targeting epithermal gold-silver and porphyry copper-gold deposits.

 An important part of the future valuation of Cornerstone derives from its minority financed interest in the Cascabel copper gold project in northern Ecuador, where drilling is ongoing and where many high-priority porphyry centres are now recognized within the project.
 The Company has a 22.8% direct and indirect interest in Cascabel comprised of (i) a direct 15% interest in the project financed through to completion of a feasibility study and repayable out of Cornerstone's share of project cash flow, plus (ii) an indirect interest comprised of 9.2% of the shares of joint venture partner and project operator SolGold Plc.